Dublin, California: 2010 census

-The population was spread out, with 10,297 people (22.4%) under the age of 18, 3,703 people (8.0%) aged 18 to 24, 17,587 people (38.2%) aged 25 to 44, 11,092 people (24.1%) aged 45 to 64, and 3,357 people (7.3%) who were 65 years of age or older.
+The population distribution was 10,297 22.4% under 18, 8.0% from 18 to 24, 38.2% from 25 to 44, 24.1% from 45 to 64, and 7.3% who were 65 or older.
 The median age was 35.3 years.
 For every 100 females, there were 108.8 males.
-For every 100 females age 18 and over, there were 109.4 males.
+For every 100 females 18 and over, there were 109.4 males.

-There were 15,782 housing units at an average density of 1,058.3 /sqmi, of which 14,913 were occupied, of which 9,425 (63.2%) were owner-occupied, and 5,488 (36.8%) were occupied by renters.
-The homeowner vacancy rate was 2.5%; the rental vacancy rate was 5.0%.
-26,954 people (58.5% of the population) lived in owner-occupied housing units and 13,308 people (28.9%) lived in rental housing units.
+The 15,782 housing units had an average density of 1,058.3 /sqmi; 14,913 were occupied, of which 63.2% were owner-occupied and 36.8% were occupied by renters.
+The homeowner vacancy rate was 2.5%; the rental vacancy rate was 5.0%; 58.5% of the population lived in owner-occupied housing units and 28.9% lived in rental housing units.

-The median income for a household in the city was $114,699, and the median income for a family was $128,737.
+The median income for a household in the city was $114,699 for a family was $128,737.
 The per capita income for the city was $44,679.

 Economy

-Dublin has also undergone significant remodeling and expansion, with almost every shopping center in Dublin being remodeled while new shopping centers continued to be built.
+Dublin has undergone significant remodeling and expansion, with almost every shopping center in Dublin being remodeled while new shopping centers continued to be built.
 Dublin Place and Dublin Retail Center were followed by Hacienda Crossings, The Shops at Waterford, The Shops at Tralee Village, Grafton Station, Fallon Gateway, and Persimmon Place.

 Dublin is the site of Santa Rita Jail, the principal jail for Alameda County.
-The third largest jail in California and the fifth largest in the United States, Santa Rita Jail is considered a "mega-jail", specified to hold 4,000 prisoners at any one time, making it as large as, or larger than, many of California's state prisons.
+The third-largest jail in California and the fifth-largest in the United States, Santa Rita Jail is considered a "megajail", specified to hold 4,000 prisoners at any one time, making it as large as, or larger than, many of California's state prisons.
 It was completed at a cost of $172 million in 1983.

-The Parks Reserve Forces Training Area (PRFTA), historically known as Camp Parks, is located in Dublin.
-A sub-installation of Fort Hunter Liggett, Camp Parks is the only training facility within a short drive for the 11,000-plus reservists in the San Francisco Bay Area.
+The Parks Reserve Forces Training Area, historically known as Camp Parks, is located in Dublin.
+A subinstallation of Fort Hunter Liggett, Camp Parks is the only training facility within a short drive for the 11,000-plus reservists in the San Francisco Bay Area.
 Firing ranges and a wide variety of training facilities are available.
-The post is home to the Regional Training Site-Intelligence, Regional Training Site-Medical and the 91st DIV Battle Projection Center.
+The post is home to the Regional Training Site-Intelligence, Regional Training Site-Medical, and the 91st DIV Battle Projection Center.
 Growth is on the horizon as new facilities have been built and more are programmed for construction in the near future.

-Dublin was formerly home to the headquarters of Sybase, Inc (now part of SAP SE) and is currently home to the headquarters for CallidusCloud, Patelco Credit Union, Ross Stores, TriNet, Medley Health, Challenge Dairy and Arlen Ness.
+Dublin was formerly home to the headquarters of Sybase, Inc (now part of SAP SE) and is currently home to the headquarters for CallidusCloud, Patelco Credit Union, Ross Stores, TriNet, Medley Health, Challenge Dairy, and Arlen Ness.

 Top employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2025 Comprehensive Annual Financial Report, the top employers in the city are: